MALuten/rtlsdr-emulator-sdrplay/README.md

 rtlsdr based software for SDRplay support was hardly an ideal approach.

 This fork has been updated for API version 3 (not tested yet).
 Linux only.

-To build for API version 3, clone the repo and:
+To build for API version 3, clone the repo and execute:
 ```
 make -f Makefile.Linux
 ```

-For API version 2, clone the repo and:
+For API version 2:
 ```
 make -f Makefile.LinuxAPI2
 ```